 Tackling your personal finances can be overwhelming when you're unsure where to start.

-Much as building a home benefits from a blueprint, your financial house might be easier to construct if you use a similar strategy.
+Much as building a home benefits from a blueprint, your financial house might be easier to construct using a similar strategy.

 A Firm Financial Foundation Matters Most

 When building a house, the first thing you think about is a solid foundation.
-Without that, anything constructed above will be unstable and susceptible to collapse.
+Without one, anything constructed above it will be unstable and susceptible to collapse.

 In terms of personal finance, unsecured debt like personal loans and credit card balances are the ultimate sinkhole for your financial house.